Diageo-owned India firm moves to oust chairman after audit

 "The inquiry also suggests that the manner in which certain transactions were conducted, prima facie, indicates various improprieties and legal violations," he wrote.

-Kripalu said the report, submitted to the United Spirits board after the auditor's inquiry, showed that between 2010 and 2013, funds were allegedly diverted from the company to some of Mallya's group firms, including Kingfisher Airlines.
+Kripalu said the report, submitted to the United Spirits board after the auditor's inquiry, showed that between 2010 and 2013, funds were allegedly diverted from the company to some of Mallya's group firms, including Kingfisher Airlines (KING.NS).

 Mallya said in his statement that the auditor's report was based on "half truths and twisted facts", adding Diageo had taken four months for its due diligence of United Spirits before taking control of the company.